 While the period at the Royal Court is one full of deception, high drama, treachery, intrigue and politics, this is transposed to the background of the case involving Matthew Shardlake and his companion Jack Barak.
 Jack is physically capable and much more aligned to the darker side of life in 1540’s England, while Matthew is almost the opposite as an astute, articulate and observant hunchback lawyer.
 This makes for a great complementary team and it feels much better balanced than the partnership in the first book – Dissolution.
 The case is full of surprises and hurdles to negotiate that takes Shardlake and Barak to be permanently alert and call on all their reserves of resourcefulness.

-Sansom provides a superb atmosphere for this narration including sounds, terminology, smells, and dialogue, all of which transports you to that era.
-The images of London are really interesting as we see it during its development to becoming a major city.
+Sansom provides a superb atmosphere for this novel involving sounds, terminology, smells, and dialogue, all of which transports you to that era.
+The images and language of London are really interesting as we see it during its development to becoming a major city.

 I would highly recommend this book and it is best read in the correct sequence of the series.